It wasn’t easy to find you. I had to go back in time.

 * * *

-A loud truck changing its gears behind me brought me back to present tense; I was looking for you on the verge of a similar threshold, only years later.
-Awakened by this childlike sense of peril, I looked back at my car, and then turned to go find you.
+A loud truck changing its gears behind me brought me back to present tense; I was looking for you on the verge of a similar threshold, many years later.
+Awakened by this childlike sense of peril, I looked back at my car like I once looked at my bike, and then turned into the giant’s lair to go find you.

-Like I had done so many times as a kid, I crossed lanes of long white lines, jumped a barrier in the middle, and cut through a thicket of weeds to reach a fence, through which I might have some view of your predicament.
-I was grateful to see you hadn’t lost hope.
+Like I had done so many times as a kid, I crossed lanes of long white lines, jumped a barrier in the middle, and cut through a thicket of weeds to reach a fence, through which I might have some view of your predicament, which was really our predicament.
+You hadn’t cancelled, and right then I knew you weren’t going to.
+I was grateful to finally see you and your pod hadn’t lost hope.
 You had that unmistakable pose which suburbanites discern as that of the utmost persona non grata — someone waiting for a ride.
 About a hundred yards off I noticed a point of entry from the service road I navigated earlier.
 “My car,” I thought, much like it was the bike I’d ditched as a kid.